The Shangri-Las: Success at Red Bird Records

-In April 1964, while the girls were minors their parents signed with Red Bird Records; Mary was 15, Betty was 17, and the Ganser twins were 16.
-Having been hired by record producer George "Shadow" Morton, they had their first success with the summer hit "Remember (Walking in the Sand)" (U.S. #5, UK #14).
+In April 1964, while the girls were minors, their parents signed the quartet with Red Bird Records; Mary was 15, Betty was 17, and the Ganser twins were 16.
+Having been hired by record producer George "Shadow" Morton, they had their first success with the summer hit "Remember (Walking in the Sand)" (US number 5, UK number 14).
 Billy Joel, a then-unknown working as a session musician, played on the demo of "Remember (Walkin' in the Sand)".
 The demo was nearly seven minutes long, too long for Top 40 radio.
 Morton had hired the group to perform on the demo, but Red Bird released a re-recorded version.
 Morton faded the new version out around 2:16.

-The recordings for Morton featured lavish production with heavy orchestration and sound effects, and their next and biggest hit, "Leader of the Pack" (U.S. #1, UK #11), climaxes with roaring motorcycles and breaking glass.
-UK re-issues peaked at #3 in 1972 and #7 in 1976.
-The song epitomized the "death disc"; other examples include Ray Peterson's "Tell Laura I Love Her", Jan and Dean's "Dead Man's Curve", J. Frank Wilson and the Cavaliers's "Last Kiss," Mark Dinning's "Teen Angel", Dickey Lee's "Laurie (Strange Things Happen"), Twinkle's "Terry", and Jody Reynolds' "Endless Sleep".
+The recordings for Morton featured lavish production with heavy orchestration and sound effects, and their next and biggest hit, "Leader of the Pack" (U.S. number 1, UK number 11), climaxes with roaring motorcycles and breaking glass.
+UK re-issues peaked at number 3 in 1972 and number 7 in 1976.
+The song epitomized the "death disc"; songs with lyrics focusing on suicide, murders and fatal crashes, which were popular from the late 1950s until the mid-1960s.
+Jeff Barry described their songs as "audio operas" which "makes you use your imagination."

-After the sudden success of "Remember (Walking in the Sand)", all the girls were called upon to make personal appearances, which required them to leave high school.
+After the sudden success of "Remember (Walking in the Sand)", The Shangri Las were called upon to make personal appearances, which required them to leave high school.
 Mary, however, stayed on for classes at a high school for young professionals in Manhattan.

 By the end of 1964, the group was an established act.
-They performed with the Beatles, a Fall 1964 tour with the Rolling Stones, R&B artists such as The Drifters and James Brown (who according to Mary Weiss was surprised to discover the girls were white), and Cashbox magazine listed them as best new R&B group.
+They performed with the Beatles, a Fall 1964 tour with the Rolling Stones, and R&B artists such as the Drifters and James Brown (who according to Mary Weiss was surprised to discover the girls were white).
+Cashbox magazine listed them as best new R&B group of 1964.
 The group was also a fixture on the Murray the K shows at the Brooklyn Fox from 1964 to 1966.
 They also promoted Revlon cosmetics.
-In March 1965, they toured the United Kingdom with Wayne Fontana and the Mindbenders, Herman's Hermits, Del Shannon, and others.